flarum/docs/docs/extend/update-2_0.md

 ##### <span class="breaking">Breaking</span>
 * The `NullAdapter` has been removed.
 You may instead use the `InMemoryFilesystemAdapter`.
+* The `Local` adapter has been removed.
+You should use the `LocalFilesystemAdapter` instead.
 * The `FilesystemAdapter` constructor now takes as a second argument the adapter instance, if you are using the Flarum filesystem driver interface you don't need to make any changes.
 If you are using Flysystem directly, you will need to pass the adapter instance as a second argument.
   ```php
   // Before